Finally the desert, in Fahraj, Iran

 Feb 17 2015, 9.30 am

 We are sitting on the cold roadside along the Silk Road Hotel, waiting for Masoud of the Fahreddinn that offered to take us to Fahraj.
-The german girls will stay another day, we will meet them again in Shiraz.
+The german girls are staying another day, we will meet them again in Shiraz.
 We are right in the middle of our trip.

 10.50 am.
 At the end we asked the hotel to call Masoud, and he sent us a driver.
 We could have gone to Fahraj by bus, but it seemed offensive not to take the lift.
 He did offer it.